Twist of Fate (Olivia Newton-John song)

 "Twist of Fate" is a song recorded by British-Australian singer Olivia Newton-John for the soundtrack to the 1983 film Two of a Kind.
-Written by Peter Beckett and Steve Kipner, and produced by David Foster, the song was released as the first single from the album on 21 October 1983, and reached number four in Australia and Canada.
-It reached its peak position of number five on the US Billboard Hot 100 in January 1984, becoming Newton-John's 15th and last top 10 single on the chart.
-Billboard magazine ranked "Twist of Fate" as the 42nd most popular single of 1984.
+Written by Peter Beckett and Steve Kipner and produced by David Foster, the song was released as the first single from the album on 21 October 1983.
+It reached the top five on the pop charts in Australia, Canada and the US.